4 steps to fix Windows 10 volume bar stuck on the screen

 A stuck volume bar in Windows is often a keyboard hardware issue.
 If the above resolutions don’t fix it, users should consider returning laptops or desktops, which are still within warranty periods, to their manufacturers for repairs.

-Alternatively, desktop users can also get new replacement keyboards if they can’t get warranty repairs.
+Alternatively, desktop users can get new replacement keyboards if they can’t get warranty repairs.

-We hope that our guide has helped you fix the volume bar problem.
-If you have any other suggestions leave us a comment in the section below.
+We hope our guide has helped you fix the volume bar problem.
+If you have any other suggestions, comment in the section below.